mustafa-mun/recipe-share/README.md

 ## Features

-- `User Authentication:` Users can create an account, securely login/logout, and access protected routes using a token-based authentication system.
+- `User Authentication:` Users can create an account, securely login/logout

 - `Recipe Management:` Authorized users can create new recipes, update existing recipes, and delete recipes that they have created.